eProsima/Integration-Service-docs/docs/use-case1.rst

 DDS bridge
 ==========

-A typical scenario faced when bridging different :code:`DDS`-based systems is that these systems use incompatible configurations.
+A typical scenario faced when bridging different *DDS*-based systems is that these systems use incompatible configurations.
-This happens for example in the communication between :code:`DDS` and :code:`ROS2`.
+This happens for example in the communication between *DDS* and *ROS2*.

 .. image:: DDS_NO_COMS.png

-A user with knowledge of both systems may be aware that :code:`ROS2` uses :code:`DDS` as a middleware but hides some of :code:`DDS`' configuration details, thus making a direct communication between the two difficult, if not impossible.
+A user with knowledge of both systems may be aware that *ROS2* uses *DDS* as a middleware but hides some of *DDS*' configuration details, thus making a direct communication between the two difficult, if not impossible.
-By using :code:`integration-service`, this communication can be eased and achieved with minimal effort from the user's side.
+By using *eProsima Integration-Service*, this communication can be eased and achieved with minimal effort from the user's side.

-This section is intented to illustrate the :code:`DDS`-:code:`ROS2` communication as an example of this type of :code:`integration-service`-mediated bridge, by putting into communication a :code:`ROS2` *talker-listener* example with a :code:`Fast-RTPS` *HelloWorld* example.
+This section is intented to illustrate the *DDS*-*ROS2* communication as an example of this type of *eProsima Integration-Service*-mediated bridge, by putting into communication a *ROS2* *talker-listener* example with a *Fast-RTPS* HelloWorld example.

 .. image:: DDS_WITH_IS.png